OpenBB-finance/OpenBB/website/pypi.md

 For most of the functionalities, adding `_chart` to the function will allow you to visualize the output directly from a Jupyter Notebook.
 Not only speeding up the time it takes to create a plot for the data you are interested in, but making building custom reports much faster.

 ![Economy Treasury Chart](https://user-images.githubusercontent.com/25267873/218906112-b2272d43-11fc-4ec1-9a8f-b2d8e2ed7dc1.png)

-### NOTES

-The OpenBB SDK isn't yet compatible with environments such as Google Colab and Kaggle as they come with preinstalled packages that can conflict with the ones used in the SDK.
-We are working on a solution to this problem and will update this section once it is resolved.